dialog-semiconductor/BLE_SDK6_examples/ble_temperature_ntf/Readme.md

     * Smartsnippets Studio 1.6.3.
     * SDK6.0.10
 	- **SEGGER’s J-Link** tools should be downloaded and installed.

+## How to measure temperature using the DA14531 internal Sensor
+	-Select the build for DA14531
+	-Enable the CFG_USE_INTERNAL_TEMP_SENSOR definition to aquire temperature via the internal temperature sensor

 ## How to run the example